isaacbob/isaacbob/README.md

 ### About Me:

 Operations research and data analytics professional with a passion for data visualization.
-Experienced leader of analytics and data science teams, focusing on delivering insightful, meaningful, and actionable deliverables.
+Experienced leader of analytics and data science teams, focused on creating insightful, meaningful, and actionable deliverables.

 ---